asciiscry3r/mksscryertower.quest/content/category/Self_protection_and_Home_power_grid.rst

 .. image:: images/photo_2024-06-01_23-29-21.jpg
            :align: left

-Detection of "BFS"("Big F*cking Speaker" or "GOD" - electromagnetic waves in ELF,ULF,VLF+ at power lines, keep town under fire about 4 year, all "live" in "SWS"?):
+Detection of "BFS"("Big F*cking Speaker" or "GOD" - electromagnetic waves in ELF,ULF,VLF+ at power lines, keep town under fire about 4 year, all "live" in "SWS"?), from summer 2024 I have problems with the "refugees" who settled right in the neighboring apartment, and around town - they put LC circuits and other simple home-made devices to provide opportunities for creating ultra-low frequency oscillations of sufficiently high power - my changes to the filters do not produce effects while these "orcs" keep everything turned on:

 .. image:: images/photo_2024-06-01_23-30-51.jpg
            :align: left